molly/w3igg-crossposter/README.md

 # w3igg-crossposter

 Automate crossposting web3isgoinggreat.com posts to social media.
-The tool captures a screenshot of the specified post, splits it into up to three segments if the post is long, and then posts to Twitter, Mastodon, and/or Bluesky.
+The tool captures a screenshot of the specified post, splits it into up to three segments if the post is long, and then posts to Twitter, Mastodon, Bluesky, and/or Instagram.

 ## Usage